Gekiganger III: Gekiganger within Nadesico

 As Nadesico progresses, we find that the very reason the Jovians (who are really humans) are attacking Earth is because they believe their cause to be just and that their path is the only true righteous one as they idolize the Gekiganger anime series.
 Toward the end, even Captain Yurika Misumaru is a Gekiganger otaku.
 In the end, the Gekiganger series becomes a lesson on why people should not be narrow minded and think that their point of view is that of everyone else.
 That their moral code is the only one.
 A lot of violence and death occurs as a result of the Jovian's adaptation of this point of view into their society and their leader's attempts to preserve this adapted moral code.

 Episode 14 of Nadesico, Let's go with hot-blooded anime, is both a recap episode for that series and an episode of Gekiganger III.
 In that episode, the characters from Gekiganger watch Nadesicos recap episode and comment on it at times.
 Both the heroes and villains of Gekiganger draw inspiration from Nadesico for their new technologies, with Prince Akara copying the Nadesico's distortion field and Professor Kokubunji countering it with the Gekigan Flare, which he later admits was inspired by Nadesico.
 At the end of the episode, the Nadesico crew is seen watching the Gekiganger episode.
 Despite the continuity paradoxes this relationship causes, this episode is apparently canon to Gekiganger, if not to Nadesico, as Akara uses the distortion field again in the movie.
-The comments made by Ruri Hoshino in regards to the story and how the next episode will get back on track with it at the end of the episode along with the fact that the placing of the episode seems odd giving the events in the episodes before and after episode 14. seem to suggest the Nadesico episode being non-canon at the very least.
+The comments made by Ruri Hoshino in regards to the story and how the next episode will get back on track with it at the end of the episode along with the fact that the placing of the episode seems odd giving the events in the episodes before and after episode 14 seem to suggest the Nadesico episode is non-canonical at the very least.